All posts

 check and lint: catch it before it runs

-rebind check is the contract validator, fully offline: manifest schema and pricing rules, the whole require graph resolved the same way the runtime resolves it, Luau compilation of every reachable module, and a permission audit — undeclared Net.* or System.Exec use fails at check time with the exact line, instead of at runtime in front of a user.
+rebind check is the contract validator, fully offline: manifest schema and pricing rules, the whole require graph resolved the same way the runtime resolves it, Luau compilation of every reachable module, and a permission audit.
+If a script declares exec and forgets net, the Net.* use fails at check time with the exact line, instead of at runtime in front of a user.
+Two permissions are enforced today, net and exec.
+A script that declares no permission= line holds every permission; declare permission= to narrow it.

-rebind lint is new: a real Luau linter (built on selene) with a standard library definition for the entire Rebind SDK, so HID, Log, your hooks, and friends all resolve.
-Undefined globals, unused variables, suspicious comparisons — warnings are advisory, definite bugs block publish.
+rebind lint is new: a Luau linter with a standard library definition for the entire Rebind SDK, so HID, Log, your hooks, and friends all resolve.
+It catches undefined globals, unused variables, and suspicious comparisons.
+Warnings are advisory; definite bugs block publish.

 $ rebind lint